ianstormtaylor/superstruct/docs/reference.md

 ### `value_required`

-Throw when a value is required but not provided.
+Throw when a top-level value is required but not provided.

 |**Property**|**Type**|**Example**|**Description**|
 |---|---|---|---|